demipixel/dutie/README.md

 ```

 ### Options
-CallTask includes all of the original options in Task except start and startParams since those are added as defaults now.
+CallTask includes all of the original options in Task plus:
  - location: Location of callback (will replace startParams position).
  - update: Update function as in Task.
 You probably won't need this since that would be two ways to end the Task.
  - updateParams: Array of paramaters passed to update